MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/web-deploy-automatic-backups.md

 Complete details about these settings and there allowed values can be found in BackupManagerSchema `%windir%\system32\inetsrv\config\schema\BackupManagerSchema.xml` in the IIS Configuration system.

-Below is a sample configuration that can be added under &lt;system.webServer&gt; (see the full schema for more details). *You do not have to specify all of the settings below as they all have default settings specified in the schema, but they are specified here to show as an example*.
+Below is a sample configuration that can be added under `<system.webServer>` (see the full schema for more details). *You do not have to specify all of the settings below as they all have default settings specified in the schema, but they are specified here to show as an example*.

 [!code-xml[Main](web-deploy-automatic-backups/samples/sample8.xml)]